t4d-gmbh/working-with-git/source/content/feature_branch/index.md

 # ✨Feature✨ Branch Approach
 {% if page %}
-This section presents one particular development approach with the aim to **introduce a development workflow that is both intuitive to follow and easy to implement.**
+This section presents one particular development approach with the aim to introduce a development workflow that facilitates the implementation of best practices, is both intuitive to follow and easy to implement.

 However, there exists a plethora of approaches, more or less similar to this one and we recommend [Martin Fowler's blog about "Patterns for Managing Source Code Branches"](https://martinfowler.com/articles/branching-patterns.html) for anyone that is interested in learning more about them.